 WATCH FULL VIDEO

-it all began when the PO-10 series, a collab with the jeans brand cheap monday, made their grand debut at the namm trade show in 2015. made up of just a bare circuit board, an lcd screen and a handful of knobs. and for only $59! these tiny machines proved that size is only half the story, becoming cult favorites for anyone and everyone who loves music!
+it all began when the PO-10 series, a collab with the jeans brand cheap monday, made their grand debut at the namm trade show in 2015. made up of just a bare circuit board, an lcd screen and a handful of knobs, and for only $59, these tiny machines proved size is only half the story, becoming cult favorites for anyone and everyone who loves music!

 2014